MikeKovarik/rage-edit/README.md

 # <a name="methods"></a>Methods

 Every method accepts up to four optional arguments in the following order: `path`, `name`, `data`, `options`.
 If last argument is object, it's always regarded as options object (`.set()` is an exception, see [$isOptions section](#options.isOptions) above).
 At least one argument is required.
-If some of arguments is omitted, it can be specified in options object which means all the following examples do the same thing:
+If some of the arguments are omitted, it can be specified in options object which means all the following examples do the same thing:

 ```js
 await Registry.get('HKLM/SOFTWARE/Example', 'String')